olozovoi/wix-test/README.md

 Case class to represent incorrect attempt to move.

 ### `GameStatus`
-Enum to represent if game is ongoing or finished
+Enum to represent if game is ongoing or finished.

 ### `Board`
 Trait with few defined methods: